tailhook/verwalter/doc/info/glossary.rst

   Also multiple rolling updates of different applications may take place at the same time.
 And all of them correspond to a single configuration change at any point in time.

+role
+  A single deployment unit.
+A role has it's own configuration independent of others(set of versions of containers, set of config templates).

+  A role may contain multiple containers.
+And multiple different setups on different nodes.
+It's up to a lua configuration.

+  Usually single role refers to single "sandbox" in lithos_, but this limit is not enforced.

+  Similarly blue/green deploy (or rolling update) between versions is usually performed for a role.
+Which means each role has it's own state of the deployment, and multiple roles can be migrated independently.
+But this is not enforced either.
+With careful scripting you can do both: synchronize updates of multiple roles or update different processes in single role using some independent states.